Cutoff stability under distributional constraints with an application to summer internship matching: Egalitarian Budget Allocations

 The \textbf{egalitarian feasible funding allocation} for matching M is the funding allocation corresponding to $\phi^* \in \Phi_M$ such that for all $\phi \in \Phi_M$, $\phi^*\prec_{lex} \phi$, where $\prec_{lex}$ refers to the well-known lexicographic order.
 This is exactly equivalent to finding the leximin optimum of the following set: $\Big\{\frac{-x_{s,p}}{t_{s,p}}\Big\}_{s\in S,p\in P_s}.$ The egalitarian feasible funding allocation can be achieved via Algorithm~\ref{algo:Fairness}, which runs a series of linear programs.

 \begin{theorem} Given a feasible matching, the egalitarian funding allocation can be computed in time $O(|S|^2|P|^2)LP(O(|S|\cdot|P|))$, where LP refers to the running time of the linear programming algorithm used. \end{theorem} \begin{proof} The algorithm solves a series of linear programs with $O(|S|\cdot|P|)$ constraints.
-The while loop iterates at most $|T|\leq|S||P|$ times, as the algorithm adds at least one element to the set $T_{tight}$ in every iteration.
-The for loop also iterates at most $|T|$ times.
+The while loop iterates at most $|M|\leq|S||P|$ times, as the algorithm adds at least one element to the set $M_{tight}$ in every iteration.
+The for loop also iterates at most $|M|$ times.
 Thus, the overall complexity is $O(|S|^2|P|^2)LP(O(|S|\cdot|P|))$, where LP refers to the running time of the linear programming algorithm used.
-Since linear programs can be solved in polynomial time, the egalitarian funding allocation can also be computed in polynomial time. \end{proof}
+Finding a feasible funding allocation for matching M at the beginning of the algorithm does not increase its complexity.
+Since linear programs can be solved in polynomial time, the egalitarian funding allocation can also be computed in polynomial time.
+It is possible that this could be improved to strongly polynomial time by reducing to the fair integral flow problem \citep{FrMu2021}.
+We leave the existence of such a reduction as an open question. \end{proof}